phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/integrate-kobiton-teamcity.md

     ![click auto](./assets/click_auto.png )

   + On the left-hand side, you can select your preferred language, App Type, etc.
   In this example, we use **NodeJS** as the default language of the script.
 Therefore, choose **NodeJS** in `Language` section and **Hybrid/Native from Apps** in `App type` section.
-On the right-hand side, Kobiton automatically translates your desired capabilities into code based on the options you selected.
+On the right-hand side, Kobiton automatically generates your desired capabilities into code based on the options you selected.
 Copy the code to prepare for the next step.

   ![auto](./assets/automation.png )
 ## 3. Configure automation test script